pyg-team/pytorch_geometric/docs/source/notes/create_gnn.rst

 * :meth:`torch_geometric.nn.MessagePassing.update`: Updates node embeddings in analogy to :math:`\gamma` for each node :math:`i \in \mathcal{V}`.
   Takes in the output of aggregation as first argument and any argument which was initially passed to :meth:`propagate`.

-Let us verify this by re-implementing two popular GNN variants, the `GCN Layer from Kipf and Welling <https://arxiv.org/abs/1609.02907>`_ and the `Message Passing Layer from Gilmer et al. <https://arxiv.org/abs/1704.01212>`_.
+Let us verify this by re-implementing two popular GNN variants, the `GCN layer from Kipf and Welling <https://arxiv.org/abs/1609.02907>`_ and the `EdgeConv layer from Wang et al. <https://arxiv.org/abs/1801.07829>`_.

 Implementing the GCN layer
 --------------------------

-A GCN layer is mathematically defined as
+The `GCN layer <https://arxiv.org/abs/1609.02907>`_ is mathematically defined as

 .. math::

     \mathbf{x}_i^{(k)} = \sum_{j \in \mathcal{N}(i) \cup \{ i \}} \frac{1}{\sqrt{\deg(i)} \cdot \sqrt{deg(j)}} \cdot \left( \mathbf{\Theta} \cdot \mathbf{x}_j^{(k-1)} \right),

-where neighboring node features are first transformed by a weight matrix :math:`\mathbf{\Theta}`, normalized by their in- and out-degree, and finally summed up.
+where neighboring node features are first transformed by a weight matrix :math:`\mathbf{\Theta}`, normalized by their degree, and finally summed up.
 This formula can be divided into the following steps:

 1. Add self-loops to the adjacency matrix.
 2. Linearly transform node feature matrix.
-3. Normalize node features based on in- and out-degree in :math:`\phi`.
+3. Normalize node features in :math:`\phi`.
 4. Sum up neighboring node features (:obj:`"add"` aggregation).
 5. Return new node embeddings in :math:`\gamma`.